 Mexican employers are more interested in whether if you are capable of doing the job.
 So, make your Mexican CV more effective and emphasize what you have to offer to the employer.
 Use power words and action verbs to describe your achievements, such as contributed, organized, trained, managed, developed, coordinated, etc. Bullet-point these at the start of a sentence for maximum impact.

 Provide examples that fit the job, to illustrate your achievements.
 Extracurricular activities are considered of great importance in Mexico so, list all your apprenticeships, holiday work and student jobs you did.
 Where possible, mention the number of employees for which you were responsible.

 Remember that your CV will form part of the script for the interviewer's questions

 The same keywords you used in your CV will be the foundation for your job interviews.
-Not only you need to be able to write about your keywords, but also during an interview, you must be able to talk about them as well in strong and powerful statements that highlight your successes, contributions and achievements.
+You need to be able to write about your keywords, but also during an interview, you must be able to talk about them as well in strong and powerful statements that highlight your successes, contributions and achievements.

 In the last part of the Mexico CV, include such items as foreign language fluency with reference to the spoken and written levels, computer skills, hobbies and visa or resident status.
 In addition, you may mention any volunteer work.

 It is best to avoid putting job references on your CV unless the recruiter or company specifically asked to provide them.
 Employers usually ask for references when they actually need them.
 This is a strong indication that an employer is interested in you.
 Inform your referees in advance about the verification of the references.

 Carefully consider what to leave out of your CV and exclude anything that might give prospective employers a chance to discriminate against you.
 Nevertheless, applicants usually provide - age, gender and marital status.